DougReeder/aframe-dial/README.md

 default **0.25**

 ### src
-An image of the bezel, numerals, screws, scratches in the glass, etc.
+An image of the bezel, numerals, screws, scratches in the glass, etc., or icon if you're using this as a button.
 Should be opaque at *radius* distance from center, to hide the edge of the pie wedge and background.
 Should be mostly transparent in the center, to let the wedge and background show.
 Should be square.